sybrew/the-seo-framework/readme.txt

 = 4.2.3 =

-This minor update addresses a regression where the blog page canonical URL always [pointed to the first page](TODO).
+This minor update addresses a regression where the singular-archive canonical URLs always [pointed to the first page](TODO).

 **For everyone:**

 * **Improved:**
 	* Canonical URLs now generate quicker.
 * **Fixed:**
-	* The blog page's canonical URL now points to the current page.
+	* The singular archive (blog/shop) page's canonical URL now points to the current page.
+* **Other:**
+	* TODO It is 2022 now... so, we extended the plugin's copyright year notes.

 **For developers**